specklesystems/speckle-docs/user/qgis.md

 2. Specify a specific branch to send data to using the dropdown menu.
 3. Select the layers in the file that you wish to send.
 4. (optional) Write a commit message.
-5. (optional) If you want to receive it in a non-GIS software or view in the browser, make sure you set your project to CRS of projected type using Meters as units.
+5. (optional) If you want to receive it in a non-GIS software or view in the browser, make sure you set your project to CRS of projected type (e.g. using Meters as units).
-5. Send the selected layers.
+5. Send the data.

 The geometry will be reprojected and sent in a `Project CRS` of your QGIS project (shown in the bottom right corner in QGIS panel).
 If the chosen Coordinate Reference System is of Geographic type with non-linear units, they will be treated as Meters in other software that do not support such units.